AnotherJohnH/picoX7/README.md

    - Use the 2nd Arm Cortex-M0 (currently idle!)

 Limitations...
    + DAC implementation is quite different to the original.
-Suspect dynamic range is reduced.
+Suspect dynamic range is reduced
-   + Sample frequency 49100 Hz (not 49096 Hz)
    + Hitachi 6303 (~MC6803) CPU controller and firmware is not being emulated
    + not using logs for sine amplitude modulation in the OPS => almost certainly not bit accurate
-   + [4 voices](https://github.com/AnotherJohnH/picoX7/wiki/Software-Blog#16th-july-2023) (not 16!) - Running on just one arm core at ~65% CPU usage
+   + [8 voices](https://github.com/AnotherJohnH/picoX7/wiki/Software-Blog#16th-july-2023) (not 16!) - Running on just one arm core at ~85% CPU usage

 ## How to build